• Skip to primary navigation

 Medication-Assisted Treatment

-Using medication to accompany detox is certainly not a new practice, but the drugs used for MAT are more effective than they were in the past.
-Where methadone, a full opioid, was once the drug of choice for assisting in detox, drugs containing buprenorphine have taken its place.
+Using medication to accompany detox is not a new practice, but the drugs used for MAT are more effective than they once were.
+Where methadone, a full opioid, was once the drug of choice, medications containing buprenorphine have largely taken its place.
+Buprenorphine is a partial opioid agonist, meaning it competes with opiate molecules in the brain and produces a dulled version of the effects that heroin, morphine, and similar drugs have on the user.

 Medical Detox